Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Introduction

 In the capped setting, we answer the open problem raised by \citet{fain2016core} positively: Lindahl equilibrium can be computed efficiently in the capped setting.
 Indeed, the caps can be naturally added as constraints to our new convex program, and the resulting program correctly computes a Lindahl equilibrium respecting the caps.
-(In contrast, as is well-known, adding caps as constraints to the Nash welfare program does not work and does not lead to a Lindahl equilibrium.)
+(In contrast, as is well-known, adding caps as constraints to the Nash welfare program does not lead to a Lindahl equilibrium.)
 This also establishes the existence of exact Lindahl equilibrium with caps, without approximations.
-Using our convex program, a Lindahl equilibrium can be computed in polynomial time using the ellipsoid method (to any desired accuracy), and it can be computed efficiently in practice by standard solvers with support for exponential cones, such as MOSEK.
+We also show that approximately optimal solutions to our program form approximate Lindahl equilibria.
+Thus, using our convex program, an approximate Lindahl equilibrium can be computed in polynomial time using the ellipsoid method (to any desired accuracy), and it can be computed efficiently in practice by standard solvers with support for exponential cones, such as MOSEK.
 We present numerical experiments on real-life data from participatory budgeting, showing that solving our program is feasible even for large instances.
 Finally, we show how to apply our result to compute approximately core-stable allocations for a broader class of utility functions, namely separable piecewise-linear concave utilities (SPLC).